Syncano/syncano-socket-aws-elastic-transcoder/README.md

 | Id  | string   | The identifier of the job that you want to cancel | 151196414944

 #### list-jobs-by-pipeline
-This endpoint cancels a job that Elastic Transcoder has not begun to process
+This endpoint gets a list of the jobs currently in a pipeline

 [Aws list-jobs-by-pipeline guide](https://docs.aws.amazon.com/elastictranscoder/latest/developerguide/list-jobs-by-pipeline.html)